jctophefabre/i18n_omatic/README.md

 ### Automatically build translation tables

 The `i18n_omatic` package provides a command line tool that will scan the source code of the application and search for the translatable strings.
-Then, it will update the translation files with the found strings.
+Then, it will create or update the translation files with the found strings.
 The following command line has to be run in the root directory of the project:
 ```
 dart pub run i18n_omatic:update
 ```
 By default, this command line tool wil scan the `lib` directory recursively, looking for `.dart` files, and will update the translations files located in the `assets/i18nomatic` directory.
+If a translation file declared in the pubspec.yaml file does not exist yet, it is automatically created.

 You can run this tool whenever needed to update the translation tables with the newly translatable strings introduced in your source code.
 The previously translated string will remain in the translation files.